 Range Rover review - Practicality, comfort and boot space

-The Range Rover has a massive boot, some useful technology to make access easier and plenty of pulling power
+The Range Rover has a massive boot, some useful technology to make access easier and plenty of pulling power for smooth, easy progress

 While its looks have evolved, the Range Rover's principles of rugged usability and practicality have remained, and this is what gives it an advantage over more traditional luxury car rivals.